satvik-1203/satvik-1203/README.md

 ### Finished projects ###

-- Cloning spotify with Node.js, Express.js, React.js, and Mongodb
+- Cloned spotify using MERN stack
 - A music player with React.js
 - Dynamic rendering with access tokens
 - Discord bot with Node.js